+'''

-pyramid(n_levels=3, downscale=2)
+pyramid ( n_levels=3, downscale=2)

+'''

 Return a rescaled pyramid of this image.
-The first image of the pyramid will be the original, unmodified, image, and counts as level 1.
+The first image of the pyramid will be a copy of the original, unmodified, image, and counts as level 1.

-•n_levels (int, optional) - Total number of levels in the pyramid, including the original unmodified image rescale (scale, round='ceil', order=1, return_transform=False)
+•n_levels (int, optional) - Total number of levels in the pyramid, including the original unmodified image